When it comes to buying kitchen appliances, the question often comes down to this: what's the difference between a food processor and a blender?

 Differences Between Food Processor vs Blender

-Upon first glance, a food processor and a blender seem quite similar.
-They both have spinning blades, a powerful motor inside the base, and break down solid food.
+At first glance, a food processor and a blender seem quite similar.
+They both have spinning blades and a powerful motor inside the base and they break down solid food.

 A food processor has a wide, flat mixing bowl and comes with a variety of blade attachments.